Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Diffusion Model

-where $b$ accounts for the magnetic field and interstellar radiation field that control the rate of synchrotron radiation and inverse-Compton scattering (see \textit{e.g.}~\cite{Hooper:2017gtd, John:2022asa}), respectively.
-We follow the analytic method in Ref.~\cite{John:2022asa} with the ISRF model from Ref.~\cite{Porter:2008ve}.
-We note that this analytic model neglects the stochastic nature of energy losses and approximates them as a continuous process; when the spectral shape of the pulsar is important (\textit{e.g.} in searches for spectral features from pulsars in the $e^+e^-$ data), this analytic model is insufficient, see Ref.~\cite{John:2022asa}.
-However, this has negligible effects on our analysis, which gets its maximum constraining power well-above the spectral feature produced by $e^+e^-$ cooling.
+The factor $b(E)$ denotes the $e^\pm$ energy losses, given by ${dE/dt = - b\left(E\right) E^2 }$, where $b(E)$ depends on the magnetic field and interstellar radiation field (ISRF) that control the synchrotron and inverse-Compton rates, including a precise treatment of Klein-Nishina effects, which are particularly important at TeV energies~\cite{Hooper:2017gtd, John:2022asa}.
+We follow the analytic method in Ref.~\cite{John:2022asa} using the ISRF model of Ref.~\cite{Porter:2008ve}.
+These models assume that energy losses are continuous and ignore their stochasticity~\cite{John:2022asa}.
+However, this does not affect our results, which probe energies well above the spectral feature produced by $e^\pm$ cooling.
+For a constant $b(E) = b$, Eq.~\ref{eq: initial energies} simplifies to ${ E_0 = E / (1-E\,b\,t) }$.

 The $e^+e^-$ source term, $Q(E_0, t)$, is given by